 The patient’s risk factors are assessed, and a Social Prescription Plan drawn up.

 Depending on the risks identified, the link worker will either:

 Manage the patient internally within Gateway Family Services; or

 Signpost them to an alternative agency or online service more suited to their needs

 In both cases, the link worker will continue to provide assistance in accessing the help and support needed.
 They will also provide information on:

 Local Authority and other statutory services

 The initial assessment will be carried out by a link worker.
 But they will be supported by volunteers from the GFS Befriending Service.

 Healthy Futures staff are able to access the patient’s own GP during surgery hours.
 They are supported by the GPs, Pharmacists and Practice Nurses/Healthcare Assistants based in the face to face Extended Access Hubs, Virtual Centre and Walk in Centre outside normal surgery hours.

-Patients will also have access to online digital support tools through the MyHealthcare Digital App.
+Patients will also have access to online digital support tools through the SDS MyHealthcare Digital App.